How to Be Intentional & Authentic

 Curious about more posts like this?

-There’s a lot more posts like this over at the Self Care hub!
-There’s plenty of articles to help you find real life solutions with results that are tailored to your lifestyle.
+There are a lot more posts like this over at the Personal Growth hub!
+There’s plenty of articles to help you find real-life solutions with results that are tailored to your lifestyle.

 Ask before reacting/responding

 Your journey to being intentional starts with laying a solid foundation that you’re able to build off of and grow.
 In my own journey, I found that asking these three questions helped guide me to being intentional on auto-pilot.
 Granted, that are times you may have to come back to this, but this creates that solid foundation for you.